 Considering that you know about factor #5, is it enough to capture more gains in the future?
 Hmm… I wish it was so easy.

 How do you know if any particular analyst is an authority in his field of knowledge?
 There are more than 4,000 of them.
 What is a guarantee that after a positive rating from some rating agency the stock will advance?

 There are many variables including the market direction at the moment of the stock rating release.

 So, now, what is your reaction?
 What would you do differently?

 Guess what I have begun doing after gaining that knowledge?
 I have no analysts working for me like in the large rating agencies but I began collecting data about those agencies and their specialization and who is right or wrong in their estimates.

-Don’t get me wrong – the factor #5 along is not enough to throw your money on any particular stock even with the issued upgrade.
+Don’t get me wrong – factor #5 along is not enough to throw your money on any particular stock even with the issued upgrade.
 Look at other indicators and market direction.
-I have recently began using the parabolic SAR indicator that is clearly showing the change of a trend along with the Commodity Index that indicates the overbought/oversold conditions.
-Still, they are not the best, and I will let you know why in the future posts.
+I have recently begun using the parabolic SAR indicator that is clearly showing the change of a trend along with the Commodity Index that indicates the overbought/oversold conditions.
+Still, they are not the best, and I will let you know why in future posts.

 Than more technical indicators (and events like upgrades/downgrades by the known rating companies or analysts) you use with the chart than more precise your technical analysis will become.

 Like the earning release dates, some websites publish the list of upgrades/downgrades on the listed stocks.
 You may find potential winners there.
 Concentrate on the small to middle caps stocks.
 After upgrades, they grow dramatically more than big caps.

 Having that data, you may evaluate your new strategy.
 Let's call it a "factor 5" strategy.